Apply for National Resilience Funds

 What are the reporting requirements?

-The project/initiative needs to be achieved and implemented before the end of 2020.
-Six months after the money has been disbursed, recipients will need to answer an impact report survey with a summary of the project and reached goals, number of people involved, list of partners who helped implement the project, and outcomes based on original goals.
+The project/initiative needs to be achieved and implemented within a year.
+Recipients will need to answer an impact report survey with a summary of the project and reached goals, number of people involved, list of partners who helped implement the project, and outcomes based on original goals.

 How will we announce the recipients?